O&P on Insurance Claims

-If you’ve ever made a roofing claim on your homeowner’s insurance, chances are you’ve heard your roofing company or a general contractor talk about O&P?
-Or perhaps you’ve been involved in an insurance claim where it was denied, and you helped get it resolved.
+If you’ve ever made a roofing claim on your homeowner’s insurance, chances are you’ve heard your roofing company or general contractor talk about O&P?
 O&P stands for “Overhead and Profit”.
-In the context of roofing and exterior services, it refers to the money paid as part of your claim to cover the project management and overhead involved in managing the overall project.
+In the context of roofing and exterior services, it refers to the portion of your claim that covers the project management and overhead expense involved in managing your renovation project.

 What O&P covers

 Who decides if O&P is included?

-The Texas Department of Insurance provides guidance of what should legally be covered as they are the governing body for the insurance industry in Texas.
-However, the individual insurance companies determine if they deem project management necessary.
-Insurance companies get their information from the insurance adjuster who does the inspection on the home or business.
-When it does not automatically get included, it is up to the service provider or property owner to provide justification for adding it to the claim.
+While the Texas Department of Insurance provides a guideline of what insurance companies should cover.
+However, the insurance companies themselves determine whether project management is necessary.
+When O&P is excluded, it is up to the service provider or property owner to provide justification for adding it to the claim.

 “Your team was so helpful.
 When we had trouble with our insurance claim, you provided the photos and information they needed to eventually approve it.
 Our project manager was so knowledgeable.
 I’m glad we had you on our side.”

 Most reputable insurance companies understand the complexity of project management after a storm and are willing to pay for it.
 Although, there are valid reasons to question it as well.
 Unfortunately, Texas does not require roofing companies and many trades to be licensed, and as a result, Dallas-Fort Worth has more than their share of unscrupulous companies making false claims.
 These fly-by-night companies abused the system and caused insurance companies to be more stringent in evaluating what they agree to cover.

 What if my O&P claim is denied